waadmawlood/laravel-dynamic-observer/README.md

 &nbsp;

-- if use multi observer different names classes used `$observer` property
+- if using multi observer different names classes used `$observer` property

 ```php
 <?php